sympy/sympy/doc/src/guides/custom-functions.md

 ...     # assumptions.
 ...     def doit(self, deep=False, **hints):
 ...         m, n = self.args
+...         # Recursively call doit() on the args whenever deep=True.
+...         # Be sure to pass deep=True and **hints through here.
 ...         if deep:
 ...            m, n = m.doit(deep=deep, **hints), n.doit(deep=deep, **hints)
+...
+...         # divides(m, n) is 1 iff n/m is an integer.
+Note that m and n are ...         # already assumed to be integers because of the logic in eval().
 ...         isint = (n/m).is_integer
 ...         if isint is True:
 ...             return 1